SciML/PolyChaos.jl/docs/src/functions.md

 !!! note

     The core interface of all essential functions are *not* dependent on specialized types such as `AbstractOrthoPoly`.
-    Having said that, for exactly those essential functions there exist overloaded functions that accept specialized types such as `AbstractOrthoPoly` as arguments.
+    Having said that, for exactly those essential functions, there exist overloaded functions that accept specialized types such as `AbstractOrthoPoly` as arguments.

     Too abstract?
     For example, the function `evaluate` that evaluates a polynomial of degree `n` at points `x` has the core interface